 The Continence Foundation of Australia has partnered with the Australian Fitness Network to create a 2 part online CEC course for fitness professionals.

-Part 1 is worth 1 accredited CECs and Part 2 is worth 3 accredited CECs upon successful completion and is ideal for Certificate III or IV qualified instructors or trainers who are interested in gaining an in-depth understanding of the pelvic floor muscles and practical examples of how to modify exercises for clients with pelvic floor dysfunction.’
+Part 1 has been accredited with 2 CECs and Part 2 with 3 CECs upon successful completion.
+The course is ideal for Certificate III or IV fitness instructors and trainers who are interested in gaining an in-depth understanding of the pelvic floor muscles and practical examples of how to modify exercises for clients with pelvic floor dysfunction.’

-Part 1: Positive Practice for the Pelvic Floor explores:
+Part 1: Positive Practice for the Pelvic Floor covers:

-Part 2: Proactive Programming for the Pelvic Floor explores:
+Part 2: Proactive programming for the pelvic floor covers:

 Click here for more information and to enrol.